fe-moldark/wesleykent-website/rpi_packetsniffer.markdown

 <br><br>

 ### Analyzing the traffic
-THe tool I am using to analyze the traffic is of course Wireshark.
+The tool I am using to analyze the traffic is of course Wireshark.
 No doubt there will be traffic from other networks as well and since I am only interested in my own `MoldarkNet` network, let's introduce the following filter: `wlan.addr==xx.xx.xx.xx.xx.xx` (adjust the MAC address of course).
 Alternatively you can use `wlan.bssid==xx.xx.xx.xx.xx.xx`.
 Reviewing this traffic can help paint a picture of the type of traffic being sent across the network and the actions of particular hosts.br>
 <center>
   <img width="1300" src="/assets/wireshark.png">
 </center>